There’s a specific kind of panic that sends you to search.

 "Here's what I'm committing to deliver next."

+Most relationships don't break in one dramatic moment.
 They erode in small omissions.
 The unasked question.
 The unsent message.
-The assumption that “we’re fine” is the same thing as “we’re connected.”
+The assumption that "we're fine" is the same thing as "we're connected."
+Executives schedule what they value.
+You can too—without making it weird.

 What felt good this week?